Easy Pork Carnitas Taco Board

 Grab the Instapot PORK recipe from yesterday and get going!

 What size of board?

 First, let’s talk about sizes of boards and how many each board feeds.
-The sizes are below.
-In fact the 28-inch is on sale right now.
 The BOARD ABOVE is the 28-inch.
 [Grab the links below to my 2 new epic sized boards to buy!]

 I’ve gotten a few emails lately asking me to nail down the number of servings.

 Obviously, that’s a tough question and hard to do.

 I’m vague with it in my posts because of the different sized boards.
 Also, some people use them for appetizers, so the biggest board could feed 24, or maybe for dinner, where it feeds more like 10-12.

 You just have to figured out your menu and what you’re putting down, if that makes sense?

 Start with the meat.
 How much does the recipe call for?
 Then double or trip if you need to!
 You can always keep filling the board up, too.